| | |

 courts.
 The American Bar Association urges the senators to reconsider and defeat that enormous change to our fundamental legal

+system.
 Throughout our nation's history, starting with the defense by lawyer,

 later president, John Adams of Massachusetts, of the British soldiers who fired on patriots in the Boston Massacre, it has